cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 It implements the following methods:

 * `NewBasicManager(modules ...AppModuleBasic)`: Constructor function.
 It takes a list of the application's `AppModuleBasic` and builds a new `BasicManager`.
 This function is generally called in the `init()` function of [`app.go`](../basics/00-app-anatomy.md#core-application-file) to quickly initialize the independent elements of the application's modules (click [here](https://github.com/cosmos/gaia/blob/main/app/app.go#L59-L74) to see an example).
+* `NewBasicManagerFromManager(manager *Manager, customModuleBasics map[string]AppModuleBasic)`: Contructor function.
+It creates a new `BasicManager` from a `Manager`.
+The `BasicManager` will contain all `AppModuleBasic` from the `AppModule` manager using `CoreAppModuleBasicAdaptor` whenever possible.
+Module's `AppModuleBasic` can be overridden by passing a custom AppModuleBasic map
 * `RegisterLegacyAminoCodec(cdc *codec.LegacyAmino)`: Registers the [`codec.LegacyAmino`s](../core/05-encoding.md#amino) of each of the application's `AppModuleBasic`.
 This function is usually called early on in the [application's construction](../basics/00-app-anatomy.md#constructor).
 * `RegisterInterfaces(registry codectypes.InterfaceRegistry)`: Registers interface types and implementations of each of the application's `AppModuleBasic`.
 * `DefaultGenesis(cdc codec.JSONCodec)`: Provides default genesis information for modules in the application by calling the [`DefaultGenesis(cdc codec.JSONCodec)`](./08-genesis.md#defaultgenesis) function of each module.
 It only calls the modules that implements the `HasGenesisBasics` interfaces.